myllenacruz/books-api/README.md

 This system is part of a technical challenge, which consists of building a simple book API service.

+### Main technologies and frameworks used

+- NodeJS
+- Express
+- Jest
+- MySQL
+- TypeORM

 ## Development
 1. Install project dependencies: